docker/docs/index.md

 The Docker CE Edge channel provides monthly releases which allow you to try new features of Docker and verify bug fixes quickly.
-Edge releases are only supported for one month, and a given Edge release will not receive any updates after this period.
+Edge releases are only supported for one month, and a given Edge release will not receive any updates once a new edge release is available.

-Stable releases are not published to the Edge channel, so you still need to subscribe to the Stable channel as well.
+Stable releases are not published to the Edge channel, so Linux repository users still need to subscribe to the Stable channel as well.

 Commercial support is not available for Docker CE.

 For information about all Docker release channels and expectations about support, see [Docker channels](/engine/installation/#docker-channels).